Here Are 10 Popular Halloween Costumes For Kids

 Price: $29.99

 This beloved character from DC Comics steals the show whenever she’s on the page or screen and so will your kid if she’s dressed up as her.
+Adding the baseball bat as an accessory is is a surefire way to ramp up the impact of the costume.
+And as long as your kid doesn’t take her portrayal too literally — Harley is known for being very destructive — a good time will be had by all.

 Spiderman